GRAAL-Research/deepparse/docs/source/index.rst

 Noisy data
 **********

 The following table presents the accuracy on the 20 countries we used during training for both our models but for noisy and incomplete data.
-We didn't test on the other 41 countries since we did not train on them and the results would most likely be even lower.
+We didn't test on the other 41 countries since we did not train on them and therefore do not expect to achieve an interesting performance.

-> We are working on better models for noisy data which should be made available during January 2021.

 .. list-table::
 		:header-rows: 1